-After the appliance is switched on, the set suggested type of heating appears with the temperature.
-You can start this setting immediately with the start/stop button.
+After the appliance is switched on, the set default type of heating appears with the temperature.
+You can start this setting immediately with the Start/Stop button.
 If you want to set another type of heating, proceed as follows.

 For other settings, you can change the values as follows: